 Create Your Path to Business Ownership

-The key takeaway here is that starting your own business is not the only option open to you.
+The key takeaway here is that creating your own business is not the only option open to you.
 In fact, that may be the most dangerous option in a climate that makes acquiring a business easier than ever.

 These tips may help you to achieve an ownership stake even if you have no money.